carj/pyPreservica/docs/index.rst

 The interfaces for reading information from the PAR are non-authenticated calls.
 Only a server address is required.
 All the interfaces for reading information return JSON documents.

+The JSON documents can be converted into Python Dictionaries using the standard json library.

 * Format Families

 .. code-block:: python

+     import json

      par = PreservationActionRegistry(server="par-server.com")
      json_document = par.format_families()